 IN HER OWN WORDS: A WRC BOOK CLUB

 We are excited to gather in community to discuss some awesome women authors.
-We will be expanding our summer book club into a regularly occurring book club called In Her Own Words.
+We have expanded our summer book club into a regularly occurring book club called In Her Own Words.
 In Her Own Words will take place during both winter and summer breaks.

 In Her Own Words will take place in June-July and again in December-January.
 Anyone affiliated with the university is welcome to participate.
 Our meeting times will vary with each book.
-Please fill out the form below to get the Zoom invite for each meeting.
-Unfortunately, the Women's Resource Center is not able to provide books.
+Please fill out the form below to register for the book club meeting.
+Unfortunately, the Women's Resource Center is not able to provide books to all participants.
+Book give-a-ways are only open to current students.
 We encourage you to check your local library for copies of the books.
-If you purchase the books from Amazon, remember to use Amazon Smile and select the organization of your choice to get some of your proceeds.
+If you purchase the books from Amazon, remember to use Amazon Smile and select the organization of your choice to receive some of your proceeds.

 Soulful and uproarious, forceful and tender, Untamed is both an intimate memoir and a galvanizing wake-up call.
 It is the story of how one woman learned that a responsible mother is not one who slowly dies for her children, but one who shows them how to fully live.
 It is the story of navigating divorce, forming a new blended family, and discovering that the brokenness or wholeness of a family depends not on its structure but on each member’s ability to bring her full self to the table.
 And it is the story of how each of us can begin to trust ourselves enough to set boundaries, make peace with our bodies, honor our anger and heartbreak, and unleash our truest, wildest instincts so that we become women who can finally look at ourselves and say: There She Is.